quchangle1/COLT/README.md

 # COLT
-The implementation for ACL 2024 Submission: Towards Completeness-Oriented Tool Retrieval for Large Language Models.
+The implementation for CIKM 2024 Submission: Towards Completeness-Oriented Tool Retrieval for Large Language Models.

 ## How to run the code
 1. Download PLMs from Huggingface and make a folder with the name PLMs